"God is dead", the question on the PAU philosophy exam coinciding with the Pope's visit

 3 min

-"We must let the men resolve the complications"
+"We must let men resolve the complications"

 Trade unions and 23-F

-Regarding the "knowledge" exercises answered with multiple-choice questions.
-Students have to imagine they are journalists for a Spanish television channel and have to interview a family that emigrated from Andalusia to Barcelona in the 1960s and answer questions about shantytowns or the lack of housing due to the massive arrival of immigrants.
-On the other hand, they also have to put themselves in the shoes of a Congressman who lived through 23-F, precisely this year Tejero died and the documents of the coup d'état were declassified.
-In this section, one of the questions is about the name of the coup d'état dismantled in 1978, and among the answers, the option "Operation Darth Vader" appears.
+On the other hand, they have also had to put themselves in the shoes of a Congressman who lived through February 23rd —precisely this year that Tejero has died— and the coup d'état documents have been declassified.
+In this section, one of the questions is about the name of the coup d'état dismantled in 1978 and among the answers the option "Operation Darth Vader" has appeared.

 stats